poilu/documentation/readme.txt

 == Upgrade Notice ==

 = 1.5.1 =
-This release adds a new widget to display Document Categories, a new section with recommended helpful add-ons and contains several fixes and improvements.
+The 1.5.x release adds a new widget to display Document Categories, a new section with recommended helpful add-ons and contains several fixes and improvements.
+Version 1.5.1 adds some customized messages for a more coherent back end feedback when working with documents and fixes the output when listing children of a document.